Palermo Entry Requirements

 Prohibited Items

-• Counterfeit goods - illegal
+• Counterfeit goods - seizure and fines apply

 Restricted Items